freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1470.1

+Looks like there is five of them.
 Add another sentence like the others that says: `First name, last name, and GPA of students whose last name begins with an 'R' or after and have a GPA greater than 3.8 or less than 2.0:`

 #### HINTS